 - 1. Acting dishonestly in any way, including falsifying a job application or other records - 2.
-Violating the College's Anti-harassment and Nondiscrimination Policy - 3.
+Violating the College's harassment and Nondiscrimination Policy - 3.
 Being absent or tardy excessively or leaving work early without permission - 4.
 Reporting to work under the influence of non-prescribed drugs or alcohol - 5.
 Manufacturing, possessing, using, selling, distributing, or transporting drugs illegally - 6.
 Possessing or using alcoholic beverages on or off College property while engaged in College business, except where authorized - 7.
 Fighting or using obscene, abusive, or threatening language or gestures.
 Note: The College recognizes that some programs will be required to use inappropriate language for training purposes, and such language will not be considered inappropriate in that setting. - 8.
-Stealing from the College or from coworkers, customers, or students. - 9.
-Engaging in excessive, unnecessary, or unauthorized use of the College's equipment or supplies, particularly for personal purposes. - 10.
-Having unauthorized firearms on the College premises or while on College business. - 11.
+Stealing from the College or from coworkers, customers, or students.

+- 10. Having unauthorized firearms on the College premises or while on College business. - 11.
 Disregarding safety or security regulations. - 12.
-Using a camera or other photographic, video graphic, or tape-recording equipment inappropriately. - 13.
-Loitering or sleeping during work hours. - 14.
-Responding to supervisors with insubordination. - 15.
-Failing to adhere to FERPA regulations and maintaining the confidentiality of the College, customer, or client information. - 16.
-Destroying, defacing, or using College property or the property of others improperly or without authorization. - 17.
-Acting in a way that is intentionally negligent or careless so as to endanger the employee's safety and the safety of others, damage property, or harm the College. - 18.
-Gambling or other illegal activities at work. - 19.
-Failing to report accidents or injuries in a timely manner. - 20.
-Performing poorly. - 21.
-Failing to cooperate in legitimate College investigations. - 22.
-Violating or encouraging/assigning another employee to violate any policy set forth in this Handbook. - 23.
-Violating confidential or proprietary information. - 24.
+Failure to comply with social distancing, personal hygiene and sanitation guidelines related to public health emergencies - 13.
+Using a camera or other photographic, video graphic, or tape-recording equipment inappropriately. - 14.
+Loitering or sleeping during work hours. - 15.
+Responding to supervisors with insubordination. - 16.
+Failing to adhere to FERPA regulations and maintaining the confidentiality of the College, customer, or client information. - 17.
+Destroying, defacing, or using College property or the property of others improperly or without authorization. - 18.
+Acting in a way that is intentionally negligent or careless so as to endanger the employee's safety and the safety of others, damage property, or harm the College. - 19.
+Gambling or other illegal activities at work. - 20.
+Failing to report accidents or injuries in a timely manner. - 21.
+Performing poorly. - 22.
+Failing to cooperate in legitimate College investigations. - 23.
+Violating or encouraging/assigning another employee to violate any policy set forth in this Handbook. - 24.
+Violating confidential or proprietary information. - 25.
 Communicating in an inappropriate, disparaging manner in any form with regard to the College, coworkers, customers, or students